nargesiPSH/nargesiPSH/README.md

   *  Machine learning for Healthcare
   *   Time-series data analysis
   *  Synthetic Data Generation using Deep Learning
-  *  Learning from Noisy and Incompelete Data
+  *  Learning from Noisy and Incomplete Data

 - 🌱 I’m learning Unreal engine and modelling and animate on Blender